Frequently Asked Questions about the TBID

 - 1.5% Restaurant (Estimated $1M to $1.2M annually)

-Tier 2 A business with gross annual revenues between $50,000-$149,999 OR with more than 50 percent of its annual revenue derived from local customers (annual appeal required) will be assessed a once-annual $500 fee.
+Tier 2 A business with gross annual revenues between $50,000-$149,999 OR with more than 50 percent of its annual revenue derived from local customers (appeal required) will be assessed a once-annual $500 fee upon successful appeal.

-Tier 3 A business with gross annual revenues of $49,999 and less (annual appeal is required) will be assessed a once-annual $50 fee.
+Tier 3 A business with gross annual revenues of $49,999 and less (appeal is required) will be assessed a once-annual $50 fee upon successful appeal.

 When will collections begin?

-The current TBID and all procedures related to this cycle will continue to run through August 31, 2023.
-Businesses will collect the assessment from customers under the new guidelines beginning September 1, 2018.
+While the current TBID and all procedures related to this cycle will continue to run through August 31, 2023.
+Businesses will collect the assessment from customers under the new guidelines beginning September 1, 2023.

 How does a business appeal to be in Tier 2 or 3?